Poudre d'or: Background

 In a letter to his brother Conrad in March 1899 Satie wrote, "As a result of being offered work of extreme lowliness (accompaniment), I have wasted valuable time but earned some money from this trade".
 He was describing his first forays into the realm of popular music as a pianist/arranger for entertainer Vincent Hyspa (1865–1938).
 Poverty had forced him into hackwork and he didn't handle the job with good grace.
 In the evenings friends had to lock Satie in a room to keep him sober enough to perform.
 Nevertheless, he immersed himself in the workaday world of the café-concert and found a more palatable option writing waltzes and valses chantées (waltz songs), ballroom staples at the time.
 His notebooks contain dozens of waltz strains, very few of which were published; the latter came to include Je te veux (1902) and Tendrement (1903), both classic examples of the Belle Époque valse chantée.

 Poudre d'or was composed for the famous Bal Bullier in the Latin Quarter of Paris, for nearly a century one of the most popular dance halls in the city.
-This shows Satie venturing beyond his old stomping grounds of The Butte to the Left Bank, to Montparnasse, which was beginning to replace Montmartre as the cutting-edge artistic center of Paris.
-Satie would contribute to this trend by basing his future activities in the area, including his latter-day education at the Schola Cantorum.
+This shows Satie venturing beyond his old stomping grounds of Montmartre to the Left Bank, to Montparnasse, which eventually became the new cutting-edge artistic center of Paris.
+Satie contributed to this development by basing his future activities in the area, including his latter-day education at the Schola Cantorum.